 Kapoor received a Knighthood in the 2013 Birthday Honours for services to visual arts.
 He was awarded an honorary doctorate degree from the University of Oxford in 2014.

-In 2015, Anish Kapoor invited Belgian artist Carsten Höller in a unique collaboration to help design The Slide, a new addition to the ArcelorMittal Orbit and a major new art installation for London.
-The Slide will open later this year.
+In 2015, Anish Kapoor invited Belgian artist Carsten Höller to help design The Slide, a new addition to the ArcelorMittal Orbit and a major new art installation for London.
+The Slide opened in June 2016.